KnetterbalScripts/RS3-Monster-Drop-Scraper/README.md

 - Verify Wiki URLs are correct and accessible
 - Check internet connection
 - Monitor console for detailed error messages
    - Note: some wiki pages may return a Cloudflare "challenge" page for non-browser requests.
 Run the scrape from the Electron app UI (the bundled Chromium) to avoid this, or use a full-browser automation (Puppeteer) for headless verification.

-**Build issues:**
-- Run `npm audit fix` to resolve dependency warnings
-- Ensure Node.js version is 16+
-- Check that all files are present

 ## 🏗️ Building from Source